 The Keg Restaurant bought one of these houses in 1976.
-If from outside of Canada, The Keg is a steakhouse known for re-purposing old buildings, including the mansion and an old factory in St. Catharines.
+If you’re not from Canada, The Keg is a steakhouse known for re-purposing old buildings, including the mansion and an old factory in St. Catharines.

 The House – –

 This house was built in 1867 for Arthur McMaster.
-This last name should be familiar locals as this is the same family to found a university at the head of Spadina in Toronto Chinatown, then moving to Hamilton for expansion.
+This last name should be familiar to locals as this is the same family to found a university.
+First at the head of Spadina in Toronto’s Chinatown, then in Hamilton for the space.
 Arthur was nephew to founder William McMaster.